Lady Tigers bomb away in win over North Pontotoc

 Ripley extended the advantage by the half as they outscored the Lady Vikings 26-12 in the second period.

-Sierra Jackson of Ripley led all scorers with 16 points.
+Siarra Jackson of Ripley led all scorers with 16 points.
 Flake was the long range shooter for the Lady Tigers as she buried five 3-pointers for 15 points.
-Amelia Hatch finished with 11 points.
+Amelya Hatch finished with 11 points.

 Sydney Flake, Janiyah Edgeston and Kirkman had eight points apiece and each hit two 3-pointers.